vict0rsch/_vict0rsch.github.io/_posts/2016-01-13-recurrent.md

 comments: true

-excerpt: "Focus on how to format your data, understand thei dimensions and walk through Keras and Lasagne examples."
+excerpt: "Focus on how to format your data, understand their dimensions and walk through Keras and Lasagne examples."

 author:
   name: Victor Schmidt